aosabook/500lines/blockcode/README.md

 The file `menu.js` is where blocks are associated with the functions that are called when they run, and contains the code for actually running the script as the user builds it up.
 Every time the script is modified, it is re-run automatically.

-This file is a little bit weird: menu in this context is not like a drop-down (or pop-up) menu in most applications, but is the list of blocks you can choose for your script.
-This file sets that up, and starts the menu off with looping block that is generally useful (and thus not part of the turtle language itself).
+"Menu" in this context is not a drop-down (or pop-up) menu, like in most applications, but is the list of blocks you can choose for your script.
+This file sets that up, and starts the menu off with a looping block that is generally useful (and thus not part of the turtle language itself).
 This is kind of an odds-and-ends file, for things that may not fit anywhere else.

 Having a single file to gather random functions in is useful, especially when an architecture is under development.
-My theory of keeping a clean house is to have designated places for clutter, and it applies to building a program architecture too.
+My theory of keeping a clean house is to have designated places for clutter, and that applies to building a program architecture too.
 One file or module becomes the catch-all for things that don't have a clear place to fit in yet.
-As this file grows it is important to watch for patterns that emerge: several related functions can be spun off into a separate module (or joined together into a more general function).
+As this file grows it is important to watch for emerging patterns: several related functions can be spun off into a separate module (or joined together into a more general function).
 You don't want the catch-all to grow indefinitely, but only to be a temporary holding place until you figure out the right way to organize the code.

 We keep around references to `menu` and `script` because we use them a lot; no point hunting through the DOM for them over and over.
 We'll also use `scriptRegistry`, where we store the scripts of blocks in the menu.
 We use a very simple name-to-script mapping which does not support either multiple menu blocks with the same name or renaming blocks.
 A more complex scripting environment would need something more robust.